★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 This is a guide on Wyvern Riding, a new mechanic introduced in Monster Hunter Rise (MH Rise).
 If you want a tutorial guide on how to ride monsters as well as the controls, read on!

 List of Contents

-|1||Put the monster in a Mountable State using Silkbind and Wirebug Attacks.|
+|1||Put the monster in a Mountable State using Silkbind, Wirebug, and Aerial Attacks.

 |3||If there is a monster nearby, attack the monster and fill the Wyvern Riding Gauge to execute a Mounted Punisher!|